LucaSalvadori/Sauna_Smart_Controller/README.md

 # Sauna_Smart_Controller

-This project was born from the desire to build a custom sauna with a smart controller for temperature and humidity monitoring remote control and intelligent power management.
+This project was born from the desire to build a custom sauna with a smart controller for temperature and humidity monitoring, remote control and intelligent power management.

 ## Board features:
 * **ESP 32 WROOM 32** WiFi microcontoller